-Human trafficking is modern-day slavery.
+Human trafficking is a severe form of exploitation.
 Sex trafficking occurs when someone is induced, through the use of force, fraud or coercion to engage in a commercial sex act, or when the person who is induced to perform a commercial sex act is under the age of 18.
 Labor trafficking occurs when someone is recruited, harbored, transported, provided, or obtained, through the use of force, fraud, or coercion, to work in situations of involuntary servitude, peonage, or debt bondage.
 These situations are far more common than imagined.
-Human trafficking happens in both legal visible spaces and in illicit and often stigmatized settings.
+Human trafficking happens in both legal, visible spaces and in illicit and often stigmatized settings.
 It happens on our streets, at our businesses, and in our homes.
 It happens right here.

 - The International Labor Organization estimates that there are 20.9 million victims of human trafficking across the world.